Shopify/ruby-lsp/README.md

 See [editors](EDITORS.md) for community instructions on setting up the Ruby LSP.

-The gem can be installed by doing
+The gem can be installed with:

 ```shell
 gem install ruby-lsp
 ```

-and the language server can be launched running `ruby-lsp` (without bundle exec in order to properly hook into your project's dependencies).
+and the language server can be launched by running `ruby-lsp` (without bundle exec in order to properly hook into your project's dependencies).

 ### Documentation